erg55/Simon-lab-workshop/README.md

 #### Upfront stuff
 Alright, let's do some phylogenomics!
 I have uploaded a set of 2,300+ files which correspond to alignments of something called UCEs found in the genomes of 12 hemipterans.
 Let's say we wanted to build a phylogeny with the loci in these regions but with our new taxa for which we have genomic data.

-The files are here :
+The files are here.
+Copy them to your own folder!

 ```
 /home/CAM/egordon/UCEloci/*.fasta